Topological Dynamics and Correspondences in Composite Exceptional Rings: Results

-The dynamical results of encircling processes around CER are governed by the Chern number, as demonstrated with additional examples in the Supplementary Materials~\cite{supp} and explained by Eq.~\eqref{spin}.
+The dynamical results of encircling processes around CER are governed by the Chern number, as demonstrated with additional examples in the Supplementary Note 3 and explained by Eq.~\eqref{spin}.
 Notably, the evolution of the system is prominently influenced by the dissipation term around the midpoint of the cycle ($t=T/2$), causing the states to converge towards the bare spin state $|\uparrow\rangle$ ($|\downarrow\rangle$) for $\gamma>0$ ($\gamma<0$).
-Consequently, the momentum evolves from near $\mathbf{k}_{S}$ ($\mathbf{k}_{N}$) to $\mathbf{k}_{0}$ in the CCW (CW) encirclement process, corresponding to the state evolving adiabatically.
-Thus, the results of encircling are determined by which branch aligns with $|\uparrow\rangle$ ($|\downarrow\rangle$) at $\mathbf{k}_{S}$ and $\mathbf{k}_{N}$ in the CCW and CW encirclement processes under positive or negative dissipation, respectively.
+Consequently, the momentum evolves from near $\mathbf{k}_{S}$ ($\mathbf{k}_{N}$) to $\mathbf{k}_{0}$ in the {counterclockwise} ({clockwise}) encirclement process, corresponding to the state evolving adiabatically.
+Thus, the results of encircling are determined by which branch aligns with $|\uparrow\rangle$ ($|\downarrow\rangle$) at $\mathbf{k}_{S}$ and $\mathbf{k}_{N}$ in the {counterclockwise} and {clockwise} encirclement processes under positive (negative) dissipation, respectively.
 Considering the relationship given in Eq.~\eqref{spin}, the correspondence between dynamic encircling process and Chern number is further established by the equation

 with $r_{\circlearrowright}=-r_{\circlearrowleft}=1$.
-This pivotal relationship provides a systematic approach to analyzing state transitions in different exceptional structures and extracting topological invariants from dissipative topological phases.
+This pivotal relationship provides a systematic approach to analyzing state transitions in different exceptional structures and extracting topological invariants from dissipative topological phases. {Actually, this dynamical correspondence is established via the bridge that connects topological invariants and symmetry indicators at higher symmetric momenta.
+Thus, this approach can be applied to topological phases defined by other topological invariants as well.
+Given that a large number of topological crystalline phases have been discovered through symmetry-based indicators~\cite{PhysRevX.7.041069,Bradlyn2017,Po2017}, it should be noted that some of these phases cannot be characterized by conventional topological invariants and even lack the bulk-boundary correspondence.
+Our results can be extended to these systems and established dynamical correspondence will be conducive to extracting their topological features, which can be achieved by introducing suitable dissipation and investigating the dynamical process.}\\